contact : firstname.lastname@example.org

 FOUNDERS + FACILITATORS:

 EOI is lead by visual artists Alexa Hatanaka and Patrick Thompson.
-Hatanaka and Thompson maintain a socially-engaged art practice and have a strong background in youth projects.
 Hatanaka and Thompson have worked on several visual art projects in the arctic for ten years.
 They have created well-loved murals in the hamlets of Igloolik, Cape Dorset, Iqaluit, and Hall Beach, as well as in the Northern Quebec towns of Kangiqsujuaq, Kuujjuaq and Inukjuak.
 They have facilitated youth projects at York University, the Wabano Centre for Aboriginal Health, and the National Gallery.

 Hatanaka and Thompson work under the collective name PA System.
-They exhibit their artwork in institutions worldwide, such as the Royal Ontario Museum, the Centre de Cultura Contemporania de Barcelona and the Guanlan International Printmaking Base.
+They exhibit their artwork in institutions worldwide, such as the Royal Ontario Museum, the Centre de Cultura Contemporania de Barcelona, the Canada House in London and the Art Gallery of Ontario.
 They have created public artwork across Canada and around the world.

-Hatanaka and Thompson would like to express their gratitude to the people and land of Cape Dorset for welcoming them, and making their lives full.
+Hatanaka and Thompson would like to express their gratitude to Kinngait for welcoming them, and making their lives full.

 YOUTH MENTOR ARTISTS: